New York To Increase Police Presence After Anti-Semitic Attacks

 The mayor said officers will step up patrols in the Borough Park, Crown Heights and Williamsburg neighborhoods of Brooklyn.
 Officers also plan to make more visits to synagogues in the area.

-Multiple assaults against Jews have been reported in the city this week.
-A 65-year-old Orthodox Jewish man reported that someone punched him on Monday morning in Manhattan, yelling "F--k you, Jew bastard."
-The suspect, 28-year-old Steve Jorge, was arrested and charged with assault as a hate crime.
+On Monday, a 65-year-old Orthodox Jewish man reported that someone punched him on Monday morning in Manhattan, yelling "F*** you, Jew bastard."
+Steve Jorge, 28, was arrested and charged with assault as a hate crime.

 On Monday evening, some teens allegedly attacked two children in Brooklyn.
 On Tuesday, a group allegedly shouted anti-Semitic slurs and threw a drink at a 25-year-old man.
 Later that day, someone allegedly punched a 56-year-old man.

 On Thursday, a woman allegedly hit a 34-year-old Jewish woman in the face with a bag.
-The suspect, Ayana Logan, was charged with assault as a hate crime.
+In that case, Ayana Logan was charged with assault as a hate crime.

 Early Friday morning, a woman was arrested after she slapped three women wearing traditional Jewish clothing and shouted anti-Semitic slurs, according to CBS News.
-Tiffany Harris, of Brooklyn, will face hate crime charges.
+Tiffany Harris of Brooklyn will face hate crime charges.

-Earlier this month, a pair of gunmen opened fire at a kosher market in Jersey City, New Jersey.
-The attack left six people dead, and law enforcement is treating it as hate crime and potential act of terrorism.
+Earlier this month, a pair of shooters opened fire at a kosher market in Jersey City, N.J.
+That and an earlier related attack left six people dead.
+Law enforcement is treating it as hate crime and potential act of terrorism.

-"It seems like it's open season on Jews in New York City," said New York City Councilmember Chaim Deutsch.
+"It seems like it's open season on Jews in New York City," said New York City Councilman Chaim Deutsch.

 The Anti-Defamation League offered a $10,000 reward earlier this week for information about the spate of attacks.